5 Effective Eye Exercises for Concussion Patients to Improve Vision

 5. Once you feel confident with those exercises, try to repeat the activity using both eyes.

-For an extra challenge, you can add a cognitive element to this exercise.
-Have someone say a word that you must find the opposite word to (e.g. day/night; black/white; tall/short, etc.) while keeping your eyes focused on the loop at all times.
+For an extra cognitive challenge, have someone say a word that you must find the opposite word to (e.g. day/night; black/white; tall/short, etc.) while keeping your eyes focused on the loop at all times.

 4. Saccade Exercises